fengzhongye/jzkit-cli/packages/jzkit-react-scripts/template/README.md

 ## Alternatives to Ejecting

 [Ejecting](#npm-run-eject) lets you customize anything, but from that point on you have to maintain the configuration and scripts yourself.
 This can be daunting if you have many similar projects.
-In such cases instead of ejecting we recommend to *fork* `react-scripts` and any other packages you need.
+In such cases instead of ejecting we recommend to *fork* `jzkit-react-scripts` and any other packages you need.
 [This article](https://auth0.com/blog/how-to-configure-jzkit-cli/) dives into how to do it in depth.
 You can find more discussion in [this issue](https://github.com/facebook/jzkit-cli/issues/682).

 ## Something Missing?

-If you have ideas for more “How To” recipes that should be on this page, [let us know](https://github.com/facebook/jzkit-cli/issues) or [contribute some!](https://github.com/facebook/jzkit-cli/edit/master/packages/react-scripts/template/README.md)
+If you have ideas for more “How To” recipes that should be on this page, [let us know](https://github.com/facebook/jzkit-cli/issues) or [contribute some!](https://github.com/facebook/jzkit-cli/edit/master/packages/jzkit-react-scripts/template/README.md)